apple/swift-embedded-examples/esp32-led-blink-sdk/README.md

 ## Running

-- Connect the ESP32-C6-DevKitC-1 board over a USB cable to your Mac.
+- Connect the Esp32-C6-Bug board(Or any other board with integrated LED on GPIO pin 8) over a USB cable to your Mac.
+Alternatively you can just connect external LED to GPIO pin 8 on any other board.
-- Wire up an external WS8212 LED strip and use GPIO pin 0 as the data pin.
-You might need to use a level shifter.
+- Connect RX pin of USB-UART converter to TX0 pin of your board if you need serial ouput.(You may also need to connect GND converter pin to the GND pin of the board)
 - Use `idf.py` to upload the firmware and to run it:

 ```console
 $ idf.py flash
 ```

-- The LED strip should now be animating a sequence of random colors moving in one direction.
+- The LED should be blinking now.